Prior to 1986

 Hundreds of palm trees are rescued from active lava flows on the opposite side of the island and flown by helicopter to the resort.
 Construction continues on all towers.
 Work begins on pools, the unique tram and boat systems, and landscaping.

-Art is acquired from around the Pacific, including marble sculptures from a remote mine 300 miles north of Beijing, China where Waikoloa representatives were required to have a military escort.
+Art is acquired from around the Pacific, including marble sculptures from a remote mine 300 miles north of Beijing, China where Waikoloa representatives journeyed.
 It would be the start of one of the world’s largest hotel art collections.

 The resort opens as Hyatt Regency Waikoloa, welcoming guests including celebrities, heads of state, and executives.
 Initial amenities include carriages drawn by Clydesdale horses and private butlers in the five presidential suites.